nicerobot/meta/struxt/README.md

 # Struxt - Structured Text #

-Structured ... like XML.
+Equivalent structure to XML.

-Readable   ... like plain text.
+As readable and writable as plain text.

 ## The Goal ##

 The goal is to facilitate creating Domain Specific Languages (DSLs) that readily transform into XML, to provide an easy, more natural, less verbose means of manually creating structured documents.

 In other words, do away with all the `< / >` marks and replace them with eye-friendly spaces and punctuation.

-This is especially apparent when namespaces are involved in the markup.
+**This is especially apparent when namespaces are involved in the markup.**

 ## For example ##